Getting clear at last

 These photos are specially for Jim, who asked what the ancient farm illustrated in my last post looks like now that it's a pub.
 I wanted to take some photos of the inside too, but the camera's batteries died.
 The first photo was taken from the same position as the old one: on the footbridge… Continue reading The New Pub

 This was written while I was working at Fujitsu in Bracknell.
 It was my custom to walk for an hour each lunchtime, and let thoughts flit through my brain, often composing a blog post in my head, or dictating it into my voice recorder.
 I've been in a dark mood lately.
-We notice especially that… Continue reading Rats and Us
+We notice especially that… Continue reading Unfair to Rats

 Ce Que Vouldras